 “Antigone” will represent Canada in the race for Oscar gold.

-Formerly known as Best Foreign-Language Film, “Antigone” has been submitted as the country’s entry in the newly renamed Best International Feature Film, following its world premiere at TIFF earlier this month.
+Formerly known as Best Foreign-Language Film, “Antigone” has been submitted as the country’s entry in the newly renamed Best International Feature Film, following its world premiere at the Toronto International Film Festival in September.

 Written and directed by Sophie Deraspe, the French-language feature is a modern adaptation of the Greek tragedy following the teenage Antigone (Nahéma Ricci) who helps her brother escape from prison.
 Defying authorities, Antigone rejects the law of man and follows her own sense of justice, dictated by love and loyalty.